 So, how do you find a reputable CBD oil vendor?
 We suggest you take the following actions:

-- Third-party lab tests – You should only buy CBD products that have been tested by third-party labs.
+- Look for third-party lab tests – You should only buy a CBD product that has been tested by a third-party lab.
 This type of testing confirms exactly how much CBD and THC are in the product.

 - Peruse the company’s website – An honest vendor will give you the rundown of the CBD process from seed to table.
 It will chart where their hemp is grown, and how it’s grown; it will detail extraction methods; it will provide various links to demonstrate the validity of its claims.